Kure Beach

 - Eugene Ashley High School — Niche grade B, approximately 1,899 students with a 19:1 student-teacher ratio

-Private and charter school options are available throughout the greater Wilmington area.
+Private and charter school options are available throughout the greater Wilmington area, which gives families room to weigh public assignment against other paths without leaving the region.

 Getting Around

 Kure Beach occupies the southern portion of Pleasure Island in New Hanover County, roughly 18 miles south of downtown Wilmington.
-The town is accessed via US-421, which runs the length of Pleasure Island.
+The town is reached via US-421, which runs the length of Pleasure Island — a single, easy artery that keeps the place feeling like the end of the road in the best sense.

-The Fort Fisher-Southport Ferry, departing from the southern tip of the island, provides a scenic 30-minute crossing to Southport and access to Brunswick County without backtracking through Wilmington.
-ILM airport is about 30 minutes away.
-The drive to Myrtle Beach via the ferry and US-17 takes roughly 90 minutes.
-For current listings of Kure Beach homes for sale, contact Tidal Realty Partners today.
+From the southern tip of the island, the Fort Fisher-Southport Ferry provides a scenic 30-minute crossing to Southport, opening up access to Brunswick County without backtracking through Wilmington.
+ILM airport is about 30 minutes away, which makes the town more practical for second-home owners and frequent travelers than its remote feel suggests.
+The drive to Myrtle Beach via the ferry and US-17 takes roughly 90 minutes — close enough for a day trip, far enough to keep the crowds at arm’s length.